symverse-lab/V3/docs/v3-basic-spec.md

 }
 ```

-Detailed transaction field ordering, encoding, hashing, and signing rules SHOULD be defined in a future `transaction-spec.md`.
+Detailed transaction field ordering, encoding, hashing, and signing rules SHOULD be defined in `transaction-spec.md`.

 ---